 The Herrscher Scholarship fund was created to provide merit scholarships to students who are pre-service or practicing teachers pursuing coursework in the Special Education or Reading and Writing programs.

 Fairess Simmons Graduate Fellowship

-*For students applying for a Master of Bilingual Education in Fall 2014
+*For students applying for a Master of Bilingual Education

 The Fairess Simmons Graduate Fellowship fund is a generous gift from Harold C. and Annette C. Simmons.
 This fund provides graduate fellowships in the Master’s and Ph.D. programs for students in the Annette Caldwell Simmons School of Education and Human Development.

 The Fairess Simmons Graduate Fellowship is named in honor of Mr. Simmons’ mother, Fairess Simmons, who was a teacher.
-“I grew up in a home that valued education,” Harold Simmons said.
+“I grew up in a home that valued education,” the late Harold Simmons said.
 “My father and mother both were educators, and they sacrificed so that I could attend college.
 I’ve been able to use my education to become successful in business and to support important efforts that have an impact on other people’s lives.
 This gift will represent our shared commitment to support teachers likes the ones who made a difference in our own lives.”

 Walker Merit Scholarship

 *For practicing teachers only